WELCOME TO THE INDIPINO COMMUNITY OF BAINBRIDGE ISLAND

 Vice Chair: Marie Cerrillo

-Marie Cerrillo was elected Vice-Chairman of the Board in 2024.
-She is the granddaughter of Evelyn Williams of the Squamish Nation in BC, Canada.
+Marie Cerrillo was elected Vice-Chair of the Board in 2024.
+She is the daughter of Frances and Darrell Monroe and granddaughter of Evelyn Williams of the Squamish Nation in BC, Canada.
 Marie is of Black, Filipina and Squamish descent and brings to the Board her leadership and creative skills.

 Chair: Lanessa Cerrillo

-Lanessa Cerrillo was elected Vice-Chairwoman of the Board in 2019 and re-elected in 2024.
+Lanessa Cerrillo was elected Chair of the Board in 2019 and re-elected in 2024.
 She is a University of Washington graduate and is passionate about education and community engagement.
 As an educator who identifies as Black, Mexican, Filipina and Sḵwx̱wú7mesh (Squamish Nation), she dedicates her time and resources to serving BIPOC communities, making learning spaces more conducive for Black and Brown bodies and raising awareness about her Indipino mixed heritage.
+Lanessa is a co-contributor to a digital magazine called the Corpuz Family 100% Project: Multi-Ethnic Filipinos, a Smithsonian Institute Initiative via the Asian Pacific American Center and the Filipino American Educators of Washington.
 She currently serves as the Administrative Associate for the Black Future Co-op Fund.

 President: Jason Anacleto Vicente Cruz